TheBeachMaster/katacoda-scenarios/ouroboros/step4.md

 `docker-compose up -d`{{execute}}

-Click on the `View Page` tab to see your application.
+Click on the `View Page` tab to see our application.

-Open the app with different browsers to see the numbers change.
+Open the app with different browsers and refresh to see the numbers change.

+Now let's proceed and update our `ouroboros.env` to get Slack notifications after every update